Click on a link below to jump to the relevant section

 If you are interested in using one or both of the Meeting Rooms, please contact Karen Uhl at 856-629-1212 ext 203.
 She will provide you with a detailed room use policy that will need to be signed and returned with the deposit, a Certificate of Insurance and either a business card or company letterhead.

-The library has four study/tutor rooms available for public use during regular library hours.
+The library has three study/tutor rooms available for public use during regular library hours.
 Each room is equipped with WiFi access, table, chairs and electrical outlets.
 Rooms must be reserved in advance in accordance with the following policy:

 Study rooms may be reserved in advance by speaking to the Librarian at the Reference Desk or by calling 856-629-1212 ext 206.

 Your library has a total of 28 public web computers.
 All library patrons with an active and valid library card are given access to these computers.
 Non-Members can join the library or purchase a guest pass at the Circulation Desk.